Skip to contents

 double

-try to double the number of dimensions of integrations used in LMS, this will be extremely slow, but should be more similar to mplus.
+try to double the number of dimensions of integration used in LMS, this will be extremely slow but should be more similar to mplus.

 calc.se

-should standard errros be computed, NOTE: If 'FALSE' information matrix will not be computed either
+should standard errors be computed?
+NOTE: If FALSE, the information matrix will not be computed either.

 FIM

-should fisher information matrix be calculated using observed of expected. must be either "observed" or "expected"
+should the Fisher information matrix be calculated using the observed or expected values?
+Must be either "observed" or "expected".

 EFIM.S

-if expected fisher information matrix is computed, EFIM.S selects the sample size of the generated data
+if the expected Fisher information matrix is computed, EFIM.S selects the sample size of the generated data.

 OFIM.hessian

-should observed fisher information be computed using hessian? if FALSE, it is computed using gradient
+should the observed Fisher information be computed using the Hessian?
+If FALSE, it is computed using the gradient.

 EFIM.parametric